yunpengn/BubbleHero/README.md

 This is an iOS game similar to Bubble Blast Saga, built with Swift 4 and latest API from iOS 11.
 It was built by [Yunpeng](https://yunpengn.github.io/) in 2018.

+It uses a tailor-made game engine, which is in a separate repository at [here](https://github.com/yunpengn/BubbleHeroEngine).

 <p align="center">
     <a href="https://www.youtube.com/watch?v=40IImvwUhj0" target="_blank"><img src="preview.gif" alt="watch this video"></a>
 </p>